Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What if I have minimal credit history?

-- Apply for a secured card.
+- Apply for a secured credit card.
 This is a good learning tool for people with no credit history, as it allows them to use a credit card with attached to their own money.
-Secured cards that report to the three credit bureaus can help make a consumer credit visible.
+Secured cards that report to the 2 credit bureaus can help make a consumer credit visible.

 - Become an authorized user.
 The account holders credit card activity is listed on the credit report of the authorized user as well.
 While this strategy can slowly build credit, both parties should be aware of the consequences if either uses the account irresponsibly.